Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/INSTALL.md

    pip install -r requirements.txt
 ```

-To use pyproject.toml, run the following commands in the terminal, this will install a .egg-info file in the repository. (the little "." at the end of the command is important):
+To use **pyproject.toml**, run the following commands in the terminal, this will install a .egg-info file in the repository. (the little "." at the end of the command is important):

 ```
    python -m venv myenv